agnesgrd/DeepEpiX/docs/docs/install.md

 Then, open the app in your web browser at:
 [http://localhost:8050/](http://localhost:8050/)

-You are Ready to Use DeepEpiX ! 🤸‍♂️
+You are ready to use DeepEpiX ! 🤸‍♂️

 ---